 SPECIAL 5-MINUTE SEGMENTS IN A SOCCER MATCH

-There is a large amount of empirical evidence that points to significant times during a soccer match when goals are scored, both for and against a team.
+There is a large amount of anecdotal evidence that points to significant times during a soccer match when goals are scored, both for and against a team.
+These are the special 5-minute segments in a soccer match.
 Coaches must address this with their players and prepare accordingly.

 Goals tend to be scored at a greater rate during certain, approximately, five-minute segments of games.
 These are:

 – The first five minutes of the match.

 – The five minutes after a goal has been scored.